Sudeep2448/Voice-Assistant/README.md

 ✔ Features:

- -Getting the google events by spelling the date and month: program will narrate the event that is present on that day by logging into your google account using credentials
+*Getting the google events by spelling the date and month: program will narrate the event that is present on that day by logging into your google account using credentials
 *	Short note: By spelling “make a note” , it will trigger the computer microphone and starts listening to your words and save to project file(.txt)
 *	Opening the computer applications by just taking name of it: By spelling “open application” , it will ask for which application to open , then you can tell application name and it will open for you.

-⚙How it works?
+⚙How it works:

-•	Person is going to spell the command through computer microphone to perform the desired action.
+*Person is going to spell the command through computer microphone to perform the desired action.
 *Voice assistant applications work based on Automatic Speech Recognition (ASR) system.
 *ASR systems record the speech and then break it down into phonemes, which are later